Author: Ahsan Qureshi

 90-minute account triage playbook

-3. 30–50 min: Run Search Term Analyzer on the search-term export.
-Flag high-cost non-converters and top-converting terms.
+3. 35–60 min: Run Search Term Analyzer on high-spend campaigns; tag top negatives and bid-cuts.

 FAQ